Buying guide

 FX 500

-A power-oriented frame for players who want help generating pace from the baseline.
+A power-oriented frame for players who want easier pace and deeper baseline shots.

 Comparison Table